rui-ren/Data-Science-Notes/Deep learning fundamentals/NLP.md

 ### Embeddings

-* An **embedding vector** is a higher-dimensional vector representation of a vocabulary word, it can give us a sense of distance and capture relationship between words.
+* An **embedding vector** is a `higher-dimensional vector` representation of a vocabulary word, it can give us a sense of distance and capture relationship between words.
-* The basis of embedding vectors comes from the concept of a **target word** and its **context window**.
+* The basis of embedding vectors comes from the concept of a **target-context** and its **context-target**.

 ### Skip-gram
-* The skip-gram model uses target-context training pairs, each pair has a target word as the first element and a context word as the second element, creating a training pair for each context word, it requires much less actual data than the CBOW model, it can represent words or phrases better than the CBOW model
+* The skip-gram model uses `target-context` training pairs, each pair has a target word as the first element and a context word as the second element, creating a training pair for each context word, it requires much `less` actual data than the CBOW model, it can represent words or phrases better than the CBOW model.

 ### CBOW -> the Continuous-Bag-of-Words

-* context-target training pairs, each pair will have all the context words as the first element and the target word as the second element, this is faster to train, for common words, CBOW model can present more accurate embedding for more common words.
+* `context-target` training pairs, each pair will have all the context words as the first element and the target word as the second element, this is faster to train, for common words, CBOW model can present more accurate embedding for more common words, the context element for the CBOW model contains multiple words, we use the average context embedding vector when training our embedding model.

+### Comparison between Skip-gram vs. CBOW
+- Skip-gram model creates a training pair for each context word, it requre much less actual data than CBOW model
+- CBOW model is faster to train
+- Skip-gram model is creating multiple instances of training pairs for each target word, it can represent rarer words or phrases better than CBOW model.
+- CBOW model can provide more accurate embeddings for more common words

 ### Embedding Matrix

 ```
 import tensorflow as tf